JTthePres/FocusBlock/README.md

 **Technologies used:**
 - chrome.storage API --> to store the url list;

--NetDeclarativeRequest API --> to create redirect rules to a splash screen when surfing to a blocked site.
+- NetDeclarativeRequest API --> to create redirect rules to a splash screen when surfing to a blocked site.
 All rules are initialised only when focus mode is turned on, turning off will clear all rules.